makerdao/testchain-client/README.md

 #### Testchain-backendgateway

-The client is to be used in tandem with the [testchain-backendgateway](https://github.com/makerdao/testchain-backendgateway) which is a docker container containing all testchain functionality.
+The client is to be used along with the [testchain-backendgateway](https://github.com/makerdao/testchain-backendgateway) which is a docker container containing all testchain functionality.
 Requires [docker](https://docs.docker.com/install/#server) and [docker-compose](https://docs.docker.com/compose/install/)

 ```bash
 git clone https://github.com/makerdao/testchain-backendgateway.git